Digital-Naturalism-Laboratories/Panatrap/README.md

 -The Digital Naturalism Conference (www.dinacon.org) -Conservation X Labs

-##Cameras
+## Cameras
 The collection currently consists of 2 camera trap setups based on the

--Xiaomi Misphere (MADV in the USA)
+- Xiaomi Misphere (MADV in the USA)
---Full electronic functional control over
+-- Full electronic functional control over
 ---Turning camera ON/OFF
 ---Switching camera from Video to Photo Mode
 ---Trigger a photo or video recording